We will learn how to digitize a company logo in this lesson. It is intended for beginners and all steps are commented.

 Now we will digitize the yellow parts of nuts.
 In fact, we should have done this before digitizing of the blue areas, because the yellow parts would look more natural if they are beneath of the blue areas.

 Anyway, we can digitize the yellow areas now and change order of objects so that they will sew first.
-Select some color from the palette (orange, for example).
+Select some color from the palette (brown, for example).
 Use the Fill tool to digitize yellow area of the first nut.
-There must be an overlay between yellow and blue area to prevent the fabric showing through the stitches, because tension in thread could pull edges of objects away and cause the gap between the objects.
+There must be an overlay between yellow and blue area to prevent the fabric showing through the stitches.
+If there is no overlay, tension in the thread could move objects away and cause the gap between the objects.

 Fig. 18.
 Yellow area should be digitized with slight overlay into the blue area.
-We area going to swap the areas sewing order.
-The blue area will be on the top.
+We area going to swap the order of sewing.
+The blue layer will be on the top of the yellow layer.

-Generate stitches for the new object and then use the main menu > Transform > Transformations Window to create 2 duplicates of the object, rotated 120 degrees (or -120 degrees) each.
-Then close the Transformations window and move new objects to their place.
+Use the main menu > Transform > Object Transformations to create 2 duplicates of the object, rotated 120 degrees (or -120 degrees) each.
+Then Generate stitches for the new objects.

-The orange objects are still on top of the blue objects.
-To change order of objects, use the Object Inspector .
-Select the 3 orange objects in the Object Inspector list.
+The brown objects are still on top of the blue objects.
+To change order of objects, use the Object Inspector.
+Select the 3 brown objects in the Object Inspector list.
 Depress the secondary mouse button on the selection and drag cursor to the first object in the list (letter E).
 Then release the secondary mouse button and choose Insert Before command from the pop-up menu.
-The 3 orange objects will be moved to the top of the list, which means that they will be sewn before the blue objects.
+The 3 brown objects will be moved to the top of the list, which means that they will be sewn before the blue objects.

 Fig. 20.
 Use drag-and-drop operation with primary mouse button to change sewing order of objects.
 Chose Insert Before option from the pop-up menu that appears.
 Picture at the right side shows the new order of objects.